Mevicca/AZ-900/README.md

 # AZ-900
-Here is the note that I used to prepare for my AZ-900 exam.
+Here are the notes that I used to prepare for my AZ-900 exam.
 This repository includes both the computer version and the handwritten version.

 For the _**computer version**_, it's suitable for people who want to write their own notes before going to the exam.